 TRETHA HARRIS, MACJ

-MEMBER, BOARD OF DIRECTORS
+SECRETARY, BOARD OF DIRECTORS

 Tretha Harris is an award-winning higher education executive, change management consultant, and justice advocate.
 Her expertise is in creating inclusive, collaborative, and high-performing environments.